Social Companion Robots to Reduce Isolation: A Perception Change Due to COVID-19: Abstract

 \section{Abstract}

 Social isolation is one of the negative consequences of a pandemic like COVID-19.
-Being socially isolated and the experience of loneliness is not only experienced by older adults, but also by younger people who live alone and cannot communicate with others or get involved in social situations as they used to.
-In the absence of `face-to-face' contact with a human companion, there is a potential for robotic companions to reduce loneliness.
-Here, we present results from an online study showing that a change caused by COVID-19 has affected people's perception of social robots, as companions, and that the feeling of loneliness can drive the purchase of a social robot.
+Social isolation and loneliness are not only experienced by older adults, but also by younger people who live alone and cannot communicate with others or get involved in social situations as they used to.
+In such situations, social companion robots might have the potential to reduce social isolation and increase well-being.
+However, society's perception of social robots has not always been positive.
+In this paper, we conducted two online experiments with 102 and 132 participants during the self isolation periods of COVID-19 (May-June 2020 and January 2021), to study how COVID-19 has affected people's perception of the benefits of a social robot.
+Our results showed that a change caused by COVID-19, as well as having an older relative who lived alone or at a care center during the pandemic significantly and positively affected people’s perception of social robots, as companions, and that the feeling of loneliness can drive the purchase of a social robot.
+The second study replicated the results of the first study.
+We also discuss the effects of Big 5 personality traits on the likelihood to purchase a social robot, as well as on participants' general attitude towards COVID-19 and adapting to the pandemic.\blfootnote{Note - Cite as: Ghafurian, M., Ellard, C., \& Dautenhahn, K. (2021, August).
+Social companion robots to reduce isolation: A perception change due to COVID-19.
+In IFIP Conference on Human-Computer Interaction (pp. 43-63).
+Springer, Cham.}